 Garibaldi Boat Basin: The marina offers boat and crab pot rentals.
 Good boat launch for fishing Ghost Hole, lower bay and ocean.

-Tillamook River ADA Accessible Fishing Platform: Located on Netart’s Hwy (Hwy 131) just past the turn-off to Cape Meares and Bay Ocean Spit.
+Tillamook River Tidewater Access -ADA Accessible Fishing Platform: Located on Netart’s Hwy (Hwy 131) just past the turn-off to Cape Meares and Bay Ocean Spit.